Notice of Formal On-Demand PUBLIC MEETING

 Email: Mackenzie.a.kersbergen@maine.gov

-For more information regarding MaineDOT Public Involvement, including meeting accessibility and available accommodations you may request for all types of meetings, please see the link to our Background information page.
+For more information regarding MaineDOT Public Involvement, including meeting accessibility and available accommodations you may request for all types of meetings, please see the link to our Background Information page. bit.ly/background-publicinvolvement.